TAS-Technologies-Group/ttg-toolbox-docs/docs/api/validation/introduction.md

 ## Authentication

-Authentication is required for all API endpoints using **API Tokens** sent in the request header.
-See the [Getting Started](/library/agent-assist/getting-started) page to learn how to set up your keys and authenticate to the API.
+Authentication is required for all API endpoints using an **API Key** sent in the request header.
+See the [Authentication](/library/agent-assist/authentication) page to learn how to set up your keys and authenticate to the API.

 ## Response codes & errors